 Ellison: He is the most eccentric person on our roster by far.
 It’s almost like euro-disco— weird, amazing music.
 He has a crazy cult following.
 He packs a room with just him and a synth.
 He wears these ‘80s fluorescent suits.
 He’s such a character.
 It’s crazy how many people go crazy for the guy.

 Sarah Mary Chadwick

-Wilson: This is the single from Sarah Mary Chadwick’s fourth solo record Roses Always Die, which is out in August.
+Wilson: Sarah Mary Chadwick’s fourth solo record Roses Always Die is out in August.
 Sarah writes these harrowingly beautiful records, which you can’t pigeon-hole.
 Nobody is doing what she does—she makes records which are so musically on point and strike such a human chord.
 What Sarah is doing is poetic, cathartic—just something else.
 Something genuinely special.